mathematica-mpr/design-d3-training/src/materials/Syllabus.md

 3. How each feature (chart, interaction, etc.) contributes to meeting the visualization goals

 Your tool can use any data that you choose.

-# NOTES

-Add names (me, Charlie)
-Pre-course surveys
-Weekly surveys
-Chrome (for class), FireFox

-NO VIDEO IN 769

-### General notes
-- intentionality in design
-    + justification for all decisions
-- not just looking pretty

-### Week 1/2
-- design process/challenges at MPR
-- Need to be assertive but flexible
-- colorbrewer and colorgorical
-- color-blindness plugin for Chrome

-### Week 3
-- Asynchronous JS
-- Debugging tools (dev tools, console.log)
-- Clarify stacking (no z-index)
-- JS weirdness (coercion, string data (d => +d))
-- no ES6 (but mention)

-### Week 4
-- how to set up margins, dimensions

-### Week 5
-- how D3 deals with time
-- .defined()

-### Week 6
-- don't do much data manipulation
-    + slow
-    + harder
-    + not type-safe
-- mention floating point arithmetic, exact equality

-### Week 7

-### Week 8
-- don't do much with easing functions
-- this is short, but will leave for cushion

-### Week 9
-- switch to before transitions